Elm, ACCOLADE® ('Morton')

 Frequently asked questions

-- Yes.
-Elm — ACCOLADE® ('Morton') is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Elm, ACCOLADE® ('Morton') is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 50–60 ft tall and 35–40 ft wide.